-To review freight movement and perform monitoring, research, inventories, data and safety analysis to ensure the efficient and safe movement of goods within the Region.
-To stay abreast of regional air transportation needs and trends.
+To review freight movement and perform monitoring, research, inventories, data and safety analysis to ensure the efficient and safe movement of goods within the Region - To monitor and stay abreast of regional air transportation needs and trends - To coordinate with transportation improvement projects that implement safe and efficient freight movement

-- Monitor and study the movement of goods within the MPO area. - Educate the general public and decision makers on freight issues (such as safety issues) and needed freight projects. - Utilize the freight resources of the KYTC and FHWA to enhance freight planning within the on-going transportation planning process. - Seek involvement from the freight community and maintain a database of freight contacts. - Begin draft of scope of work to pursue PL Reserve and local match for a much needed urban goods movement study.
-This will serve to update to the last Lexington area goods movement study developed in 1979. - Utilize on-call TDFM consultants to utilize TDFM freight assignment capabilities to analyze freight travel demand for MTP, planning activities, and project development. - Attend Bluegrass Airport Board Meetings to coordinate and stay abreast of regional air transportation and air freight needs and trends.

-- Coordinate with the KYTC and BGADD in the updating, maintenance, and implementation of their statewide and MPO area Freight Plan. - Coordinate with the KYTC on development of freight performance measures and data to achieve the requirements of FAST Act for a performance-based freight planning process. - Identify key freight corridors in consultation with KYTC as part of the National Highway Freight Network system and maintain updated maps of these corridors.
+- Monitor, identify and analyze "critical freight corridors and freight movement within the MPO area. - Educate the general public and decision makers on freight issues (such as safety issues) and needed freight projects. - Utilize the freight resources of the KYTC and FHWA to enhance freight planning within the on-going transportation planning process. - Seek involvement from the freight community and maintain a database of freight contacts. - Utilize the Travel Demand Forecasting Model and use the model's freight assignment capabilities to analyze freight travel demand for planning activities and project development. - Attend Bluegrass Airport Board Meetings to coordinate and stay abreast of regional air transportation and air freight needs and trends. - Coordinate with the KYTC and BGADD in the updating, maintenance, and implementation of their statewide and MPO area Freight Plan. - Coordinate with the KYTC to report freight performance measures (Truck Travel Time Reliability data) for the MPO area to track progress on achieving state performance targets in compliance with the FAST Act. - Identify key freight corridors in consultation with KYTC as part of the National Highway Freight Network system and maintain updated maps of these corridors.